gegewen/ufno/README.md

 # U-FNO - an enhanced Fourier neural operator-based deep-learning model for multiphase flow
-In this work, we introduce a model architecture, U-FNO, for solving a dynamic CO<sub>2</sub>-water multiphase flow problem in the context of carbon capture and storage (CCS).
+In this work, we introduce a model architecture, [U-FNO] (https://www.sciencedirect.com/science/article/pii/S0309170822000562), for solving a dynamic CO<sub>2</sub>-water multiphase flow problem in the context of carbon capture and storage (CCS).
 The figure below shows that schematic of U-FNO, where we enhances the experssiveness of [Fourier Neural Operator (FNO)](https://arxiv.org/abs/2010.08895) by appending a mini U-Net path to the Fourier layer.
 ![model](https://user-images.githubusercontent.com/34537648/160530063-255b53c6-f4db-4ceb-82ba-d6f7c2297ef3.jpg)

 ## Data sets